SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 in circumstances where either method could be used.

-The name of a call-as-function method is ``callAsFunction()``, or another name that adds labeled or unlabeled arguments --- for example, ``callAsFunction(_:_:)`` and ``callAsFunction(something:)`` are also valid call-as-function method names.
+The name of a call-as-function method is ``callAsFunction()``, or another name that begins with ``callAsFunction(`` and adds labeled or unlabeled arguments --- for example, ``callAsFunction(_:_:)`` and ``callAsFunction(something:)`` are also valid call-as-function method names.

+..
+Above, callAsFunction( is in code voice even though it's not actually a symbol that exists in the reader's code.
+   Per discussion with Chuck, this is the closest typographic convention to what we're trying to express here.

 The following function calls are equivalent: